 I used my computer to calculate God's Algorithm for all three variations of the Gear Cube.
 Here are the results for the Gear Cube without stickers on the edge bases:

-This shows that if any number of turns of one face is considered as one move, then at most 6 moves are necessary.
-If each half turn of a face counts as one move, then 12 moves are sometimes needed.
+This shows that if any number of turns of one face is considered as one move, then at most 6 moves are necessary (4.3032 on average).
+If each half turn of a face counts as two moves, then 12 moves are sometimes needed (7.3135 on average).

 The antipodes are (see below for notation)